-Sinus headaches are headaches that feel like they're coming from a sinus infection (sinusitis).
-It's possible that you'll feel pressure around your eyes, cheekbones, and forehead, and your head may throb.
+A sinus headache is a headache that feels like it's coming from a sinus infection (sinusitis). you may or may not feel pressure around your eyes, cheekbones, and forehead, and your head may throb.

 The air-filled cavities inside your forehead, cheekbones, and behind the bridge of your nose are known as sinuses.
 When they become inflamed, usually as a result of an allergic reaction or an infection, they enlarge, produce more mucus, and the drainage channels might become clogged.